Yarn Types : What Type of Yarn Suits Your Needs

 - Doesn’t have as much shine or luster as synthetic fabrics

-- Does need regular mending because the fabric will quickly deteriorate in damaged areas if not repaired properly
+- Needs regular mending because the fabric deteriorates quickly in damaged areas if not repaired properly

-- Needs to be cleaned regularly with soap and water – but this only takes about 15 minutes once you’re finished knitting your project
+- Requires cleaning with soap and water, which takes about 15 minutes once you finish knitting your project

 Uses of Wool Yarn

 Wool yarn is commonly used in knitting and weaving.
-It can be made into garments, blankets, rugs, and more!
-Because these provide warmth in winter and remain cool in winter, wool yarns are also regarded as the best yarn for slippers.
+It makes garments, blankets, rugs, and more.
+Because wool provides warmth in winter and remains cool in summer, wool yarns are also regarded as the best yarn for slippers.

 2. Merino Wool

-Merino wool is often used in clothing because of its softness and the yarn’s ability to resist shrinking.
-It can be difficult to work with because it does not stretch as much as other types of wool, which makes it less elastic when knitted into a garment; also, there are fewer colors available for this type of wool yarn.
+Merino wool is popular in clothing because of its softness and resistance to shrinking.
+It is more difficult to work with than other types of wool because it doesn’t stretch as much, which makes it less elastic when knitted into a garment.
+Additionally, fewer colors are available for this type of wool yarn compared to synthetic alternatives.

 Properties of Merino Wool